 Students complete work in isolation from 8:45am-3:15pm and are isolated at break/lunch times.
-Students will complete a restorative task specific in oder to educate, reflect and restore previous poor behaviour.
+Students will complete restorative work which is student specific, in oder to educate, reflect and restore previous poor behaviour.
+Within a short time frame, students are visited to review how they have managed their behaviour since their time in the BRR a decision is then made whether further restorative work is required.